 I still like the idea of using cucumber.
 What were the reasons for not using it?

-#16 Updated by JERiveraMoya 11 months ago
+#16 Updated by JERiveraMoya over 1 year ago

 - Status changed from In Progress to Feedback